-When choosing a spray tan business name, have a think about who your customers are.
-What age are they, are they city workers looking for convenience and style, or are they local people in a town seeking a professional and reliable salon.
+When choosing a spray tan business name, consider who your customers are.
+What age are they?
+Are they city workers looking for convenience and style, or are they local people in a town seeking a professional and reliable salon?

-I also am of the opinion that you don’t need to have a tan related name, so once you’ve had a think, take a look at the following spray tan business name ideas: Click here
+You don’t need a tan-related name, so once you’ve guessed, look at the following spray tan business name ideas: Click here.

 Choosing a Spray Tan Brand for your business

-We stock three spray tans in our salon and we love them all, but they all have different advantages and flaws to them which need to be considered before proceeding with our client’s application.
+We stock three spray tans in our salon, and we love them all, but they all have different advantages and flaws that need to be considered before proceeding with our client’s application.

 It’s important to;

-Consider branding that suits your business and area – There is a lot of opinions about certain brands generated since spray tanning was invented.
-You’ll often hear people say ‘Fake Bake’ looks dirty on me or ‘St. Tropez’ makes me green which is complete NONSENSE.
+Consider branding that suits your business and area – There are a lot of opinions about certain brands generated since spray tanning was invented.
+You’ll often hear people say ‘Fake Bake’ looks dirty on me, or ‘St. Tropez’ makes me green, which is complete NONSENSE.

-It may of happened to that particular individual, but it’s usually down to bad spray tan storage or not enough training.
-I’m sure St. Tropez being one, if not ‘thee’ most well-known tanning brand business in the world, wouldn’t be so popular if they turned customers green!
+It may have happened to that particular individual, but it’s usually down to lousy spray tan storage or insufficient training.
+I’m sure St. Tropez being one, if not ‘the’ most well-known tanning brand business in the world, wouldn’t be so popular if they turned customers green!

-You can read about why spray tans turn green in this article: Why Your Spray Tan Turned Green
+You can read why spray tans turn green in this article: Why Your Spray Tan Turned Green.

 What’s your clientele

 Before setting up your business, figure out what kind of people your clients are.
-Have you got clients seeking a TOWIE transformation, or ladies and gents who want a light, natural glow?
-I stock tan shades for both of those types of clients and one in-between.
+Have clients seeking a TOWIE transformation or ladies and gents who want a light, natural glow?
+I stock tan shades for both of those types of clients and one in between.

 Preference – Does your clientele enjoy an organic-only spray tan business, or are they looking for bridal spray tans?